 Russian Prime Minister Vladimir Putin also spoke out Tuesday, expressing hope that the spy scandal would not damage improving relations between Russia and the United States, news agencies reported.

-"We are talking about Russian citizens who came to the United States at different times," the ministry said in its latest statement on the scandal.
+In a statement on the scandal the ministry said, "We are talking about Russian citizens who came to the United States at different times."

 "They have not committed any kind of actions directed against the interests of the United States," it added.